vertica/integrators-guide/content/containers/creating-image.md

 Values set with the `ENV` instruction set environment variables available in the running container:

 ```
-ENV LANG en_US.UTF-8
-ENV TZ UTC
+ENV PATH "$PATH:/opt/vertica/bin:/opt/vertica/sbin"
 ENV DEBIAN_FRONTEND noninteractive
 ```

 In the previous example:

-- **ENV LANG** sets the character set to US English.
-- **ENV TZ** sets the time zone.
-The default time zone is UTC (Coordinated Universal Time, previously called Greenwich Mean Time   (GMT)).
-- **ENV PATH** sets the \$PATH in the container to include the Vertica binaries and system binaries.
+- **PATH** sets the \$PATH in the container to include the Vertica binaries and system binaries.
 - **DEBIAN_FRONTEND** set to `noninteractive` ensures that there is zero interaction while installing or upgrading the system with `apt`.

 ## Install Daemon Scripts